Important thing that all car shippers need to know

 …or else you’ll fall for the cheapest price trap!
 We are talking about a valuable possession of yours.
 If quality is more important than quantity, are you sure you’ll want to choose an upfront price versus a job well done and with the conditions that you requested?

-2. Don’t load your vehicle with personal items without consulting it with your transport coordinator.
+2. Don’t load your vehicle with personal items without consulting with your transport coordinator.

-Carriers do not accept personal items in the vehicles unless we mention it to them upon confirming the transport.
-Therefore, before putting anything inside the vehicle, first, confirm with your transport coordinator if your personal items can be shipped in your vehicle.
+Carriers do not accept personal items in the vehicles unless we mention them to them upon confirming the transport.
+Therefore, before putting anything inside the vehicle, first, confirm with your transport coordinator if your personal items can be shipped to your vehicle.

 3. Don’t assume that the transport is custom-made.

 The US mainland has all kinds of geographical features and the difficulty of arriving at the location can play an important role.
 That’s why companies that work with reputable carriers will accommodate the customer as much as they can while working around the nuisances that may come up.